 The only way for you to know with absolute certainty that the malware is gone is to reformat your machine and reinstall everything from scratch.

-Sadly, it’s also quite often the most pragmatic approach to removing particularly stubborn malware.
-Sometimes, all of the machinations that we go through with trying to clean up from a malware infection end up taking more time than simply reformatting and reinstalling.
+Sadly, it’s quite often the most pragmatic approach to removing particularly stubborn malware.
+Sometimes, all of the machinations that we go through trying to clean up from a malware infection end up taking much more time than simply reformatting and reinstalling.

-If you don’t have a backup of your data, then before you reformat, at least copy the data off somehow.
+If you don’t have a backup of your data, then at least copy the data off somehow before you reformat.
 Boot from a Linux Live CD or DVD if you must (Ubuntu’s a good choice).
-That’ll give you access to all of the files on your machine and allow you to copy them to a USB device or perhaps even upload them somewhere on the internet.
+That’ll give you access to all of the files on your machine and allow you to copy them to a USB device, or perhaps even upload them somewhere on the internet.

-After things are cleared up and working again, take a few moments to consider how to prevent it from happening again or what you can do to make the next time easier:
+After things are cleared up and working again, take a few moments to consider how to prevent this from happening again, as well as what you can do to make the next time easier:

-- See if you can identify how the infection occurred and then, to the extent that you can, never do that again.
+- See if you can identify how the infection occurred and then, to whatever extent you can, never do that again.

-- Make sure that you have the most up-to-date security measures that it takes to stay safe on the internet.
+- Make sure you have the most up-to-date security measures to stay safe on the internet.

-- Consider investing in a backup solution of some sort.
+- Invest in a backup solution of some sort.
 Nothing can save you from more different kinds of problems than a good, regular backup.

-As I said at the beginning, prevention is much easier than the cure.
+As I said at the beginning, prevention is much, much easier than the cure.